iamrockstarabhi/Tic-Tac-Toe/README.md

 <p>Nowadays, this game is known all over the world.
 Each country may have its own version of the name, sometimes the rules are different, but the meaning of the game remains the same.</p>

-<p>However, our game should show the field in an "intermediate" states too.
-Let's try to visualize different combinations that the user will determine from the input.
-It is also important to think about the interface and set boundaries for our field.</p>
+<p>It is important to think about the interface and set boundaries for our field.</p>

 <p>In addition to analyzing the field, it is equally important to add the ability to select a cell for your move.
 Now you need to implement human moves.
 Let's divide the field into cells.</p>